zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Julio says, “You have stuff on every surface and yo u can’t find anything in here.”
 We use the word “surface” to describe the top of a table or of a shelf or of any flat object that you can put something on top of.
 Mom sa ys, “You can’t find anything, but I can put my hands on anything I want at any ti me.”
 Julio’s mother says that maybe he can’t find things in her house, but she ca n.
 She says, “I can put my hands on anything I want.”
 “To put your hands on” s omething here means to locate something, to find something.
 She says she can find whatever she wants.

 “I collect and keep useful things, unlike you young  people these days who throw away perfectly good things just because you don’t n eed them this minute.”
 Mom says she collects and keeps useful things.
 “To coll ect” means to get a lot of the same item, the same thing.
 She complains that “youn g people these days” – meaning nowadays, in the present time – “throw away  perfectly good things.”
 They get rid of perfectly good things.
-The use of t he word “perfectly” here means completely, entirely.
+The use of the word “perfectly” here means completely, entirely.
 It’s really used for emphasis : these are really good things.

 Why do young people throw them away, according to J ulio’s mother?
 “Just because they don’t need them this minute.”
 She’s sa ying that young people throw things away whenever they don’t need them, ev en if they may need them in the future.
 That’s the implication of the phrase  “this minute.”
 “This minute” means right now, at this exact point in time, not i n the future – not tomorrow, not next week – but right now.
 Sometimes a parent angry  at his or her daughter or son might say, “I want you here this minute.”
 The p arent means immediately.

 Although it has other meanings that we explained ea rlier, “hoarding” nowadays often describes people who collect so many things, have so many things in their house, that it becomes perhaps even dangerous to go  in the house because it’s so full of stuff.
-Julio thinks his mom’s hoarding i s becoming compulsive.
+Julio thinks his mom’s hoarding is becoming compulsive.
 “Compulsive” (compulsive) means you are unable to s top doing something, often because of some psychological or mental problem. the implication of this word is that perhaps the person isn’t responsible for his o wn behavior.
 The person can’t help, can’t prevent himself, from doing that activi ty.

 Mom says, “That’s nonsense.”
 She says that’s wrong.
 That’s incorrect.
 “Just because you prefer living in a sterile environment doesn’t mean I have to.”
 “Sterile” (sterile) means, in this case, very “bare ” (bare) – very clean, very empty, without anything unnecessary present.
 “Sterile” is often used in the medical field at hospitals and clinics to describe an environment  where there aren’t any germs or bacteria or things that could make you sick.
 We talk about “sterilizing instruments” before surgery; before a doctor cuts i nto you with a knife, the knife is sterilized.
 It’s made clean so that it doesn’t h ave anything that might make you even more sick.